THOMASELOVE/431-labs-2024/lab6/README.md

 # Lab 6 for 431 in Fall 2024

 Instructions for Lab 6 are [available in this pdf](https://github.com/THOMASELOVE/431-labs-2024/blob/main/lab6/431-lab6.pdf).
+THESE INSTRUCTIONS WERE REVISED ON 2024-11-12.

 ## Prior to attempting Lab 6, we assume ...